yvikt/bigbluebutton_extra/README.md

-Here are additional scripts and custom settings to simplify working with the server from the cli
+Here i'm planning to work on additional scripts and custom settings that add extra-abilities and simplify getting meetings information by command line interface